 Alpe d’Huez sits at 1860m, with the area’s highest point the Pic Blanc at 3330m.
 It is part of the Alpe d’Huez Grand Domaine ski area with 250km of slopes, and five of the runs have a vertical drop of 2000m or more.
 The easiest pistes are close to the resort, so beginners can make the most of their learning time.
 Experienced skiers can take the last lift of the day up to the Pic Blanc at 3300m, then ski down what is one of the longest black runs in Europe – the legendary 16km Sarenne – as the sun sets.

 Chamrousse, in the Belledonne range, has access to 90km of slopes and an altitude difference of 1200m.
-State-of-the-art lifts take you up to some panoramic views over the Alpes.
+State-of-the-art lifts take you up to panoramic views over the Alpes.
 The famous Casserousse piste is where French sporting legend, Jean-Claude Killy, won Olympic Gold in 1968.

 The slopes of Chamrousse overlook Grenoble, and you can ski under the stars while taking in the lights of the city.
 La Croix cable-car and the Crêtes slope are lit up for the experience.
-You can also enjoy a drink, meal, or even a night in an igloo village.
-It makes a unique place to enjoy an evening out.
-Chamrousse is also the only place in the area where you can try ice-diving.
-Here you can explore an underwater world beneath layers of ice, ranging from 50cm to two metres thick.
-Discover bubbles, lights, reflections, colours and contrasts in safety with qualified instructors.
+You can also enjoy a drink, a meal, or even a night in an igloo village, and Chamrousse is also the only place in the area where you can try ice-diving.
+Here you can explore an underwater world beneath layers of ice ranging from 50cm to two metres thick, discovering bubbles, lights, reflections, and amazing colours – in safety with qualified instructors.
 You can also go night ski-touring from Chamrousse 1650, with a hiking itinerary open from 6pm to 10pm.
 The trail begins at the foot of the slopes at Recoin.